Interventional Radiology Tech Career Guide: Pay, Job Outlook

 Step 3: State Licensure

-Because many states require you to obtain a state license before you can practice, it’s important you research what your state’s requirements are.
+Because many states require you to obtain a state license before you can practice, it’s important that you research what your state’s requirements are.
 A state license is different from an ARRT certification.

 Part 3: How Much Do IR Techs Make?